Location: 129 Screven Street

-A: This fee is charged to commercial garbage users in the City of Georgetown, Towns of Andrews and Pawleys Island at a rate of $22 per can per pickup.
+A: This fee is charged to commercial garbage users in the City of Georgetown, and Towns of Andrews and Pawleys Island at a rate of $22 per can per pickup.
 For more information, the county’s Environmental Services Department can assist you.
-That number is 843-3449.
+That number is 843-545-3449.

 A: Contact the assessor who would have the applicable forms

-AS WITH ANY TAX ISSUES, WE ARE HERE TO ASSIST BY TELEPHONE, EMAIL, FAX, IN THE OFFICE.
+AS WITH ANY TAX ISSUES, WE ARE HERE TO ASSIST BY TELEPHONE, E-MAIL, FAX OR IN THE OFFICE.
 WE APPRECIATE THE OPPORTUNITY TO SERVE YOU.

 Annually prepares a complete listing and description of all taxable real and personal property within the county, political subdivisions, and special purpose districts; by owner, type of property, levy, location, and assessed value.
 Derived from the S.C.
-Constitution, Article 10, paragraph one and general law are the powers and duties of the statutory office of County Auditor to levy ad valorem taxes.
+Constitution, Article 10, paragraph 1 and general law are the powers and duties of the statutory office of county auditor to levy ad valorem taxes.

 - Calculates levies; determines and recommends annually certain mandated levies applicable to all assessed values

 - Levies for general obligation bonds for counties and schools

 - Levies for maintenance of school districts’ minimum local financial effort